-It’s a rare content marketing proposal that doesn’t include a campaign for user-generated content.
+It’s rare to come across a content marketing proposal that doesn’t include a campaign for user-generated content.
 If you want to get in on the action but are a little hazy on the details of what user-generated content is, then you should know that it’s exactly what it sounds like.
 User-generated content is when brands get content from consumers who use their products or services by asking them to generate posts, photos, videos, ideas and comments about their experiences using them.
 It’s usually done on a fairly large scale and often through social media platforms, especially Instagram.

 User-generated campaign ideas can be as simple as a country’s tourism board posting gorgeous photos of little-known local destinations that will generate content in the form of likes and comments from users.
 Or it can be as involved as the BBC inviting 50 guests to the Royal Wedding of Prince Harry and Meghan Markle and asking them to chronicle their experiences at the wedding and share their videos of the event on social media.

-What makes user-generated content different from other forms of content?
 User-generated content is different from other forms of content in that it doesn’t come directly from the brand or even an influencer.
 It comes from consumers or users of the brand’s product or service.
 Although brands typically ask for the content through their followers on different online platforms, guide its themes and specify certain hashtags, they don’t create it.

 User-generated content is different from influencer-generated content.
 Although influencer-generated content gets results for brands, it also costs more.
 Influencers often charge fees for content partnerships, while users generate content for free out of their passion for the brand.

 There’s strength in numbers — that’s one reason why user-generated content comes with so many benefits.
 Here are some of the most important advantages user-generated content has over other forms of content: